Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June<> July <> August <> September <> Source Data

 The curves are roughly the same.
 One caveat on the European Union data is that some European Union (EU) countries have recently changed methodology.
 These changes have an impact on the chart data.

 I’m also only updating the global and US cases counts appearing under each daily box, on a weekly basis.
-This is due to my data source, The WHO daily sitreps, moving to a weekly format.
+This is due to my data source, The daily sitreps, moving to a weekly format.

 Education Secretary Letter Announcing Standardized Testing Requirements